shankarlohar/CPwithCPP/README.md

 - A useful concept when analyzing sorting algorithms is an inversion: a pair of array elements (array[a],array[b]) such that a < b and array[a] > array[b], i.e., the elements are in the wrong order.
 - Counting sort is a very efficient algorithm but it can only be used when the constant c is small enough, so that the array elements can be used as indices in the bookkeeping array.
 - An important use for binary search is to find the position where the value of a function changes
+-  An iterator is a variable that points to an element in a data structure.
+- If the value of a key is requested but the map does not contain it, the key is automatically added to the map with a default value.
+- Heap structure is much simpler than a balanced binary tree.

 ## Author
 | [<img src="https://github.com/ShankarLohar.png?size=100" width=100><br><sub>ShankarLohar</sub>](https://github.com/ShankarLohar) |